Astrid S. Tuminez

-Mary Astrid Segovia Tuminez (born 8 August 1964) is the seventh president of Utah Valley University in Orem, Utah, and its first female president.
+Mary Astrid Segovia Tuminez (born 8 August 1964) is an educational administrator who was the seventh president of Utah Valley University in Orem, Utah, and its first female president.
+In January 2026, Tuminez announced plans to resign from her position at the end of the semester.

 Early life and education

 Astrid Tuminez was born in a small island village in Iloilo province, the Philippines.
-Though raised in extreme poverty as the sixth of seven children, she received a scholarship at the age of five to attend a private school run by Catholic nuns, along with her older siblings.
-She credits much of her success and accomplishments to this pivotal moment in her life, and is passionate in her belief that education enables individuals to fulfill their dreams and maximize their potential:
+Raised in extreme poverty and the sixth of seven children, she received a scholarship at the age of five to attend a private school run by Catholic nuns, along with her older siblings.
+Tuminez credits this pivotal moment in her life for her success and accomplishments and has said she feels strongly that education enables individuals to fulfill their dreams and maximize their potential:

-Tuminez first came to the United States at age 18 in 1982 on a student visa.
-That is when she began her study at Brigham Young University (BYU).
+Tuminez came to the United States at age 18 in 1982 on a student visa to study at Brigham Young University (BYU).
 She earned a bachelor's degree in Russian and international relations from BYU, a master's degree in Soviet Studies from Harvard University, and a Ph.D. in political science and government from the Massachusetts Institute of Technology.
-She was a program officer at the Carnegie Corporation of New York, focused on grantmaking in democratization, conflict prevention, and non-proliferation of weapons of mass destruction.
-Tuminez joined AIG Global Investments as a research director and ran the Moscow office of the Harvard Project on Strengthening Democratic Institutions, where she worked with leading reformers of communism.

 Career

+Tuminez was a program officer at the Carnegie Corporation of New York, focused on grant making for democratization, conflict prevention, and non-proliferation of weapons of mass destruction.
+She joined AIG Global Investments as a research director and ran the Moscow office of the Harvard Project on Strengthening Democratic Institutions where she worked with leading reformers of communism.

-As senior research consultant to the U.S. Institute of Peace, she assisted in peace negotiations between the Moro Islamic Liberation Front and the Philippine government from 2003 to 2007 and is member and former adjunct fellow of the Council on Foreign Relations.
+Tuminez was a senior research consultant to the U.S. Institute of Peace and assisted in peace negotiations between the Moro Islamic Liberation Front and the Philippine government from 2003 to 2007.
+She is member and former adjunct fellow of the Council on Foreign Relations.